10 items from 2015

 Some scripts were pressed into service as sequels.
 Some began in one genre and wound up in another.
 Rather than put together an exhaustive list, we've chosen a few examples of the script changes that intrigued or bemused us most.

 Nic Cage with lank hair and a thick southern drawl.
 An »

-Natalie Portman turns 33 this week, but the Oscar-winning actress has been appearing on the big and small screens since she was just 13 years old.
+Natalie Portman turns 34 on Tuesday, but the Oscar-winning actress has been appearing on the big and small screens since she was just 13 years old.
 To celebrate her birthday, we're taking a look back at the actress's most memorable roles on TV and film.
-She's played a precocious tween in movies like Beautiful Girls, royalty in films like Star Wars and The Other Boleyn Girl, and tons of other characters over the years, so let's reminisce. »
+She's played a precocious tween in movies like Beautiful Girls, royalty in films like Star Wars: Episode I - The Phantom Menace and The Other Boleyn Girl, and tons of other characters over the years, so let's reminisce. »

 Sean Astin played the slightly dorky yet bright, braces-clad Mikey - who attempts to leads his fellow adventurers to One-Eyed Willy's hidden fortune upon his discovery of an old treasure map.

-The 43-year-old actor has continued to enjoy movie success with his role as Samwise Gamgee in The Lord of the Rings trilogy.
+The 44-year-old actor has continued to enjoy movie success with his role as Samwise Gamgee in The Lord of the Rings trilogy.